-Today I’m back in the IBC kitchen to show you how to make a beautiful and delicious dessert that’s perfect for Valentine’s Day or any occasion.
+Today I’m back in the IBC kitchen to show you how to make these No-Bake Chocolate Raspberry Cheesecakes.
+They are beautiful and delicious dessert that’s perfect for Valentine’s Day or any occasion.

 This recipe for individual No-Bake Chocolate Raspberry Cheesecakes is inspired by one of my favorite baking bloggers and her new baking cookbook!